williamvds/website/content/blog/softwareIUse.md

   features to it.
 The current state is an improvement in some aspects, but some functionality is broken.
 Also, sync messages regularly fail and produce annoying error notifications.
+- Work out how to use recurring tasks properly.
 - __Try to use it more often__

 ## Raspberry Pi